YvesCoding/vuescroll/README.md

 * `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry, it is suitable for mobile.
 * `pure-native` mode: Use native scrollbars， it is suitable for PC and the users who like native scrollbar.

+You can also customize the style of the scrollbar, including:

+* Opacity
+* Height/Width
+* Position
+* Background
+* Keep show or not

+> To learn more, please visit the official website [guide page](https://wangyi7099.github.io/vuescrolljs/guide/)

+> If you do not satisfy the above characteristics and want to expand the features, consider to [contribution code](#contribution).

 In a word, Vuescroll is not only a scrollbar, but you can use to make a carousel, time picker, a plugin that can automatically detect the size change of content and so on.

 ## Demo & Documentation